QubesOS/qubes-doc/user/security-in-qubes/split-gpg.md

 (...)
 ```

-Note that running normal `gpg -K` in the demo above shows no private keys stored in this AppVM.
+Note that running normal `gpg -K` in the demo above shows no private keys stored in this app qube.

 A note on `gpg` and `gpg2`: